kk663/znn-release/docs/tutorial.rst

 5. TO DO
 -----------
 - Publicly available ZNN AWS AMI (would be nice if segascorus came pre-installed and runs out-of-the-box and all the training specification/configuration files match those given above - some changes have been made to tutorial code)
-- Talk about how the forward-pass is of convolution type valid.
-I think max-pooling is of type valid too.
-Specify how ZNN automatically computes the context size for you using the field-of-view determined from the convolutional layers.